OVERVIEW: All new measures announced in Budget 2023

 He said, "We can and should be confident about our future, we know our citizens need help, we know employers need help.
 This Budget aims to give this help."

-Minister Michael McGrath also revealed several measures of Budget 2023, and acknowled the difficulties facing Irish people all over the country.
+Minister Michael McGrath also revealed several measures of Budget 2023, and acknowledged the difficulties facing Irish people all over the country.

 Speaking after the conclusion of Minister Donohoe's speech, he said, "People are finding it very difficult to make ends meet, [they face] difficult choices in daily lives, household bills rise seemingly by the day.
 Many are generally worried about what's to come."